ga-wdi-boston/wdi_6_rails_api_movies/README.md

 	```

-* Lets embed comments for each article in the JSON.
+* Lets embed reviews for each movie in the JSON.

-Add this to the Article serializer.
+Add this to the Movie serializer.
-	``has_many :comments``
+	``has_many :reviews``

-* Generate a serializer for comment and add the body attribute.
+* Generate a serializer for review and add the body attribute.
-	``rails g serializer Comment``
+	``rails g serializer Review``

-Now the comment only show it's id and body.
+Now the review only show it's id and body.

-* Lets show the comment creator and user that commented.
-Add this to the Comment serializer.
+* Lets show the review creator and user that reviewed.
+Add this to the Review serializer.
 	``attributes :id, :body, :creator``

 	   ```